Wombats/wombat-desktop/README.md

 ================

 What is Wombat?
 ---------------
 Wombat is an end-to-end encrypted file sync service for everyone.
 This is the desktop application that watches directory, encrypts and synchronizes files with a remote server.
-Since the encryption is done client-side the server would never see your actual files.
+Since the encryption is done client-side the server would never see actual files.

 Running: